openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.trunc``' intrinsic returns the first operand rounded to the nearest integer not larger in magnitude than the operand.
+The '``llvm.experimental.constrained.trunc``' intrinsic returns the first argument rounded to the nearest integer not larger in magnitude than the argument.

 Arguments:
 """"""""""